TradencyDev/WarpTest/README.md

 - Body

 ### The `Response` object:
 Struct used to send the response under the req\rep pattern.

+The `Response` Constructors requires the corresponding 'Request' object.

 Contains the following fields (See Main concepts for more details on some field):
 - RequestID - Set internally, used to match Request to Response.
-- ReplyChannel - Reply Channel is set internally, no need to do it.
 - CacheHit - Indication if the response was returned from Navio cache.
 - Metadata
 - Body